abdurrahmanKhan/Website-Blocker/README.md

 -------------------------------
 Running as a background process
 -------------------------------
-Firstly, you need to rename the format of your python script to ".pyw", then you need to schedule a tast and for that you need to follow the following Steps -
+Firstly, you need to rename the format of your python script to ".pyw", then you need to schedule a task and for that you need to follow the following Steps -

 Step 1 :  Go to START and search for "TASK SCHEDULER" , find and click on "CREATE TASK" you will get a popup and then in GENERAL
           section type the name you want to give to your task and Check the "RUN WITH HIGHEST PRIVILEGES" box, then move to Trigger